luckboy/espact/README.md

 ### Package rules

 Espact executes rules in files of package rules like the make program.
-A rule have a target and can have required targets to make the target and shell commands.
+A rule has a target and can have required targets to make the target and shell commands.
 By default, Espact begins processing of rules from rule with the `build` target for each building package.